vega/vega-lite/site/docs/data.md

 {:#url}
 ## Data from URL

-Data can be specified from url using the `url` property.
-In addition, format of the input data can be optionally specified using `formatType` property.
+Data can be specified from URL using the `url` property.
+Also, the format of the input data can be optionally specified using `formatType` property.

 {% include table.html props="feature,mesh,parse,property,type" source="DataUrlFormat" %}